dawnzs01/FlakyBuild/docs/src/main/md/logging.md

     }

-[Cloud Logging](https://cloud.google.com/logging/) is the managed logging service provided by Google Cloud Platform.
+[Cloud Logging](https://cloud.google.com/logging/) is the managed logging service provided by Google Cloud.

 This module provides support for associating a web request trace ID with the corresponding log entries.
-It does so by retrieving the `X-B3-TraceId` value from the [Mapped Diagnostic Context (MDC)](https://logback.qos.ch/manual/mdc.html), which is set by Spring Cloud Sleuth.
-If Spring Cloud Sleuth isn’t used, the configured `TraceIdExtractor` extracts the desired header value and sets it as the log entry’s trace ID.
+It does so by retrieving the `X-B3-TraceId` value from the [Mapped Diagnostic Context (MDC)](https://logback.qos.ch/manual/mdc.html), which is set by Micrometer.
+If Spring Cloud Micrometer isn’t used, the configured
+`TraceIdExtractor` extracts the desired header value and sets it as the log entry’s trace ID.
 This allows grouping of log messages by request, for example, in the [Google Cloud Console Logs